 Benefits of Participation in a PHO

-Carroll PHO is incorporated under Carroll County Med Services and is led by a 15-member Board of Directors consisting of physicians as well as administrative representatives from CHC and Carroll Health Group.
+Carroll PHO is incorporated under Carroll County Med Services and is led by a 15-member Board of Directors consisting of physicians as well as administrative representatives from Carroll Hospital Center and Carroll Health Group.
 In addition, the Board has three working committees: Quality and Clinical Coordination, Finance and Payor Relationships and Information Technology.

 Membership is free and open to physicians practicing in Carroll County and adjacent communities.
 Members will agree to attend an orientation and annual meeting, participate in the approved clinical programs of the PHO and support the extraction of data relevant to the clinical program.
 Member physicians and their office managers will need to act on e-mail communications from the PHO.